michaeljsteel/NumBAT/docs/source/install.rst

         $ make intel

 #.
 If all is well, this will run to completion.
 If you encounter errors, please check that all the instructions above have been followed accurately.
-If you are still stuck, see :ref:`sec-troubleshooting-label` for further ideas.
+If you are still stuck, see :ref:`sec-troubleshooting-linuxmacos-label` for further ideas.

 #.
 If you hit a compile error you can't resolve, please see the instructions at :ref:`sec-helpinstall-label` on how to seek help.